Structure Member Alignment, Padding and Data Packing

 }

-Because of the alignment requirements of various data types, every member of structure should be naturally aligned.
-The members of structure allocated sequentially increasing order.
+This is because of the alignment requirements of various data types, every member of the structure should be naturally aligned.
+The members of the structure are allocated sequentially in increasing order.

 Let us analyze each struct declared in the above program.

-For the sake of convenience, assume every structure type variable is allocated on 4 byte boundary (say 0×0000), i.e. the base address of structure is multiple of 4 (need not necessary always, see explanation of structc_t).
+For the sake of convenience, assume every structure type variable is allocated on a 4-byte boundary (say 0x0000), i.e. the base address of the structure is multiple of 4 (need not necessarily always, see an explanation of structc_t).

-structure A
+Structure A

-The structa_t first element is char which is one byte aligned, followed by short int. short int is 2 byte aligned.
-If the the short int element is immediately allocated after the char element, it will start at an odd address boundary.
+The structa_t first element is char which is one byte aligned, followed by short int. short int is 2 bytes aligned.
+If the short int element is immediately allocated after the char element, it will start at an odd address boundary.
 The compiler will insert a padding byte after the char to ensure short int will have an address multiple of 2 (i.e. 2 byte aligned).
-The total size of structa_t will be sizeof(char) + 1 (padding) + sizeof(short), 1 + 1 + 2 = 4 bytes.
+The total size of structa_t will be,

-structure B
+Structure B

 The first member of structb_t is short int followed by char.
-Since char can be on any byte boundary no padding required in between short int and char, on total they occupy 3 bytes.
+Since char can be on any byte boundary no padding is required between short int and char, in total, they occupy 3 bytes.
 The next member is int.
 If the int is allocated immediately, it will start at an odd byte boundary.
-We need 1 byte padding after the char member to make the address of next int member is 4 byte aligned.
-On total, the structb_t requires 2 + 1 + 1 (padding) + 4 = 8 bytes.
+We need 1-byte padding after the char member to make the address of the next int member 4-byte aligned.
+On total,

-structure C – Every structure will also have alignment requirements
+Structure C – Every structure will also have alignment requirements

 structc_t structc_array[3];

-structure D - How to Reduce Padding?
+How to Reduce Structure Padding?

 By now, it may be clear that padding is unavoidable.
 There is a way to minimize padding.
 The programmer should declare the structure members in their increasing/decreasing order of size.
 An example is structd_t given in our code, whose size is 16 bytes in lieu of 24 bytes of structc_t.